SolaceSamples/solace-samples-java-jcsmp/docs/_includes/solaceMessaging-cloud.md

 ### Option 1: Use Solace Cloud

 * Follow [these instructions]({{ site.links-solaceCloud-setup }}){:target="_top"} to quickly spin up a cloud-based Solace messaging service for your applications.
-* The messaging connectivity information is found in the service details in the connectivity tab.
-You will use the SMF URI as host string in this tutorial.
+* The messaging connectivity information is found in the service details in the connectivity tab (shown below).
+You will need:
+    * Host:Port (use the SMF URI)
+    * Message VPN
+    * Client Username
+    * Client Password

 ![]({{ site.baseurl }}/images/connectivity-info.png)

 ### Option 2: Start a Solace VMR

-For instructions on how to start the Solace VMR in leading Clouds, Container Platforms or Hypervisors see the "[Set up a VMR]({{ site.docs-vmr-setup }}){:target="_top"}" tutorials which outline where to download and and how to install the software.
+* Follow [these instructions]({{ site.docs-vmr-setup }}){:target="_top"} to start the Solace VMR in leading Clouds, Container Platforms or Hypervisors.
+The tutorials outline where to download and and how to install the Solace VMR.
+* The messaging connectivity information are the following:
+    * Host: \<public_ip> (IP address assigned to the VMR in tutorial instructions)
+    * Message VPN: default
+    * Client Username: sampleUser (can be any value)
+    * Client Password: samplePassword (can be any value)

     Note: By default, the Solace VMR "default" message VPN has authentication disabled.
-In this scenario, the client-username and client-password fields are still required by the samples but can be any value.

 ### Option 3: Get access to a Solace appliance